eabadir/PprobablyEqualsNP/docs/archive/Concepts.md

-D. Emergent Reals (GeneratedReal_PCA)
+D. Emergent Reals (ParticleSystemPDF)

-The culmination was to realize real numbers as characteristic functions (GNat → Bool) on emergent naturals—explicitly reflecting Rota’s discrete continuity concept.
+The culmination was to realize real numbers as characteristic functions (ParticlePath → Bool) on emergent naturals—explicitly reflecting Rota’s discrete continuity concept.

-abbrev GeneratedReal_PCA := GNat → Bool
+abbrev ParticleSystemPDF := ParticlePath → Bool

 To rigorously connect this combinational definition to the standard real numbers, you used cardinality arguments provided by Mathlib4: